 Toyota’s Prado 150 is a great touring vehicle option.
 Fitted with enough comfort and features to make long trips pleasant, without going overboard on fancy tech and compromising reliability, and with an OEM 63L auxiliary fuel tank available to increase your fuel capacity to 150L, as well as boasting proper off-road capability, the Prado 150 can get you just about anywhere you want to explore.

-There is one major gripe with the 150 though for anyone looking to build a tourer… The 3rd row seats.
+There is one major gripe with the 150 for anyone looking to build a tourer though… The 3rd row seats.

 Above, you’re looking at the factory GXL boot with the second-row rear seats folded down.
 As you can see, the boot’s floor is not flush with the bottom of the door opening.
 That 12cm high slab at the rear is the folded-down third-row seats.